pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 # The importance of a REPL
 In a few words, a REPL provides a simple way of executing code.

 So you might be thinking, why is a REPL better than using other methods?
-Like a class with a main method in an IDE?
+Like a class with a main method in an IDE.

-Moreover, Java already has a few third-party REPL tools (like [Java REPL](http://www.javarepl.com)), without mentioning the capability of some IDEs to execute snippets of code.
+Besides, you could say that Java already has a few third-party REPL tools (like [Java REPL](http://www.javarepl.com)), without mentioning the capability of some IDEs to execute snippets of code.

 The [JDK Enhancement-Proposal (JEP) for JShell](http://openjdk.java.net/jeps/222) provides two excellent reasons.
 Here's the first one:

 > Immediate feedback is important when learning a programming language and its APIs.
 The number one reason schools cite for moving away from Java as a teaching language is that other languages have a "REPL" and have far lower bars to an initial "Hello, world!" program.

-When you're learning something new, it's important to try out things with a minimal effort and have immediate feedback for more engaging.
+When you're learning something new, it's important to try out things with a minimal effort and have immediate feedback.
 If you had to try out some code, even a  *Hello World*, you had to create a class, add a main method, add the line(s) of code, optionally add some dependencies, and then compile and (if there are not any errors) run the code.
 Even with an IDE, that's more complicated than using a REPL.

 Of course, Java has alternatives to JShell, but they don't have all the features that JShell provides in one package, like full language support or preserved context and session history.

-In addition, JShell also provides or an API to its evaluation engine, so it can be [integrated to IDEs](https://blogs.oracle.com/geertjan/jshell-integration-in-netbeans-ide) or other tools to further simplify our workflow.
+In addition, JShell also provides an API to its evaluation engine, so it can be [integrated to IDEs](https://blogs.oracle.com/geertjan/jshell-integration-in-netbeans-ide) or other tools to further simplify our workflow.

 Even experienced developers can benefit from a REPL.
 Here's the second reason:

 > Exploration of coding options is also important for developers prototyping code or investigating a new API. [...]
 Without the ceremony of class Foo { public static void main(String[] args) { ... } }, learning and exploration is streamlined.

-You can quickly prototype and experiment with libraries, like what's is the return type of a method, as well as language features, for example, what's the format pattern to show the time zone for a date.
+You can quickly prototype and experiment with libraries (what's is the return type of a method), as well as language features (what's the format pattern to show the time zone for a date).

 Having explained the importance of a REPL, let's dig into the basics of JShell.